Quirks mode

-In computing, quirks mode is a technique used by some web browsers for the sake of maintaining backward compatibility with web pages designed for old web browsers instead of strictly complying with W3C and IETF standards in standards mode.
-This behavior has since been codified in the standard, so what was previously standards mode is now referred to as simply no quirks mode.
+In computing, quirks mode is an approach used by web browsers to maintain backward compatibility with web pages designed for old web browsers, instead of strictly complying with web standards in standards mode.
+This behavior has since been codified, so what was previously standards mode is now referred to as simply no quirks mode.

 Overview

 The structure and appearance of a web page is described by a combination of two standardized languages: